 No, not really.
 Like I said above it should feel like you have to focus and work on holding positions and tempo, but not like you're grinding out reps or in jeopardy of missing.
 If you feel either of the latter, and it's not due to an accidental technical issue (i.e. I rushed a rep and simply forgot to maintain tension), then you may be using an 80% that's too heavy (i.e. not actually 80% of your "current era" 1RM).
 That's another way of saying "you don't squat that much right now so stop lying to yourself."
-I've seen a few really grind-y reps on 6x2 days and it makes me worried for a few of you when 6x5 and 6x6 comes around (let alone 5x5 @ 85%, 4x4 @ 90%, and 3x3 @ 95%).
-Sure, you're going to build up some ability to handle those larger/harder working sets over the next few weeks, but if you're numbers are way off then it might be time to reassess and be real with yourself about what you're actually capable of right now.
+I saw a few "grind-y" reps on Tuesday and it made me worried for a few of you in light of the 6x5 and 6x6 that will come around before you know it (let alone 5x5 @ 85%, 4x4 @ 90%, and 3x3 @ 95%).
+Sure, you're going to build up some ability to handle those larger/harder working sets over the next few weeks, but if your numbers are way off then it might be time to reassess and be real with yourself about what you're actually capable of right now.
 Set yourself up to succeed, don't put yourself in a position to fail due to ego.

 I might miss a day, how can I make it up?

 This particular program works if you work it.
 You have to make all the training days, be precise, take recovery seriously, and fuel yourself well.
-If you know that you may not be able to hit that first point, and have to miss a day (Tuesday or Friday), then you have two options to make up the session: 1) come in on Sunday Open Gym to make up the missed day; or 2) come to Wednesday 7pm Barbell Class, assuming there is space in the class & you've notified the coach that you're making up a squat session.
-Either way please sign-up for the class (Open Gym or Barbell) as you would with any other CF class.
+If you know that you may not be able to hit that first point, and have to miss a day (Tuesday or Friday), then you should come in on Sunday Open Gym to make up the missed day (with the exception of Sunday, September 3rd, when we'll be closed for the Labor Day holiday weekend).

 Remember that making-up a day up throws the timing off a bit, so it could make the session a little more difficult if you're going on less days rest and/or fewer days in between squat sessions.
 If it's important to you that you really crush it on this squat program then you may want to take that into consideration during your other training days (days you're doing the class WOD but we're not back squatting) by moderating intensity a bit and/or reassessing relative scaling options.
 The weeks are obviously programmed with the overall context of the stimulus in mind, but it's not necessarily programmed with make-up days in mind (that would limit things too much) so you'll have to be smart about your workload if you need to make-up a back squat session and are still training pretty regularly otherwise.